Special Education Programs & Academic Support

 Special Education Resource Programs

 Eligible students are enrolled in general education for the majority of their day.
 A Special Education Teacher for the remainder of the school day provides direct instructional support to the student in areas of identified need.
 The Special Education Teacher in the resource program will instruct and grade students in the areas of weakness as well as provide consultation to the student’s general education teacher.
 Resource Programs are available to all school-aged children within the district.
-However, elementary Resource programs are located at Campbell and Churchill.
+However, elementary Resource Programs are located at Campbell, Churchill and Lincoln Park.

 Special Education Classroom Programs